 OC6.2.1 The overall objective of OC6 is to require the provision of facilities to enable The Company to achieve reduction in Demand that will either avoid or relieve operating problems on the National Electricity Transmission System, in whole or in part, and thereby to enable The Company to instruct Demand Control in a manner that does not unduly discriminate against, or unduly prefer, any one or any group of Suppliers or Network Operators or Non-Embedded Customers.
 It is also to ensure that The Company is notified of any Demand Control utilised by Users other than following an instruction from The Company.

-OC6.2.2 For certain Grid Supply Points in Scotland it is recognised that it may not be possible to meet the requirements in OC6.4.5(b), OC6.5.3(b) (in respect of Demand Disconnection only), OC6.5.6 (ii), OC6.6.2 (c) and OC6.7.2 (b).
+OC6.2.2 For certain Grid Supply Points in Scotland it is recognised that it may not be possible to meet the requirements in OC6.4.5(b) (in respect of Demand Disconnection only), OC6.6.2 (c) and OC6.7.2 (b).
 In these circumstances The Company and the relevant Network Operator(s) will agree equivalent requirements covering a number of Grid Supply Points.
-If The Company and the relevant Network Operator fail to agree equivalent requirements covering a number of Grid Supply Points, then the relevant Network Operator will apply the provisions of OC6.4.5(b), OC6.5.3(b) (in respect of Demand Disconnection only), OC6.5.6(ii), OC6.6.2(c) and OC6.7.2(b) as evenly as reasonably practicable over the relevant Network Operator’s entire System.
+If The Company and the relevant Network Operator fail to agree equivalent requirements covering a number of Grid Supply Points, then the relevant Network Operator will apply the provisions of OC6.4.5(b) (in respect of Demand Disconnection only), OC6.6.2(c) and OC6.7.2(b) as evenly as reasonably practicable over the relevant Network Operator’s entire System.

 OC6.3 SCOPE